dafacto/pickle-fyi/_reasons/02_products.md

 ### Pickle Staking

-People who stake their PICKLE tokens at Pickle Finance receive a portion of the fees that the platform earns from the Pickle Jar 0.5% withdrawal fee.
-These rewards are distributed and claimable on a weekly basis.
+People who stake their PICKLE tokens at Pickle Finance receive a proportionate share of the Jars’s 4.5% performance fees.

 ![](/images/2020-10-07-staking.png)